Alpha-VLLM/LLaMA2-Accessory/Large-DiT/README.md

 ## Acknowledgements

 The codebase is extended from [DiT](https://github.com/facebookresearch/DiT) and [LLaMA](https://github.com/facebookresearch/llama).
 This project is also highly motivated by [PixArt-alpha](https://github.com/PixArt-alpha/PixArt-alpha) and [JourneyDB](https://journeydb.github.io/).
 Thanks for their awesome work!

+## Hiring Announcement
+🔥 We are hiring interns, postdocs, and full-time researchers at the General Vision Group, Shanghai AI Lab, with a focus on multi-modality and vision foundation models.
+If you are interested, please contact gaopengcuhk@gmail.com.